informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 </p>
 ```

-For detailed explanation on template and markdown language please refer to [Template and Markdown Guide](https://github.com/informatics-isi-edu/ermrestjs/wiki/Template-and-Markdown-Guide).
+For detailed explanation on template and markdown language please refer to [Mustache Templating](mustache-templating.md) and [handlebars.md](handlebars Templating) documents.